ReneBri/BOAS-Assignment/README.md

 ## Project Summary

 Overall, I had a lot of fun with this project.
-I've spent about 14 hours working on this.
+I've spent about 16 hours working on this.
 The most challenging part was getting the different sized drop-downs on the sub-menus.
-The hard part about that was finding the right data structure that let me dynamically render each drop-down depending on how many sub menus it had.
+The hard part about that was finding the right data structure that let me dynamically render each dropdown depending on how many sub menus it had.

 ### Some strong points